lekma/mood.event/docs/Embed.rst

 :py:class:`Embed` --- Embed watcher
 ===================================

-.. py:class:: Embed(other, loop[, callback=None, data=None, priority=0])
+.. py:class:: Embed(loop, other[, callback=None, data=None, priority=0])

+    :type loop: :py:class:`Loop`
+    :param loop: loop object responsible for this watcher (accessible through :py:attr:`~Watcher.loop`).

     :type other: :py:class:`Loop`
     :param other: the loop to embed, this loop must be embeddable (i.e. its backend must be in the set of :py:func:`embeddable_backends`).

-    :type loop: :py:class:`Loop`
-    :param loop: loop object responsible for this watcher (accessible through :py:attr:`~Watcher.loop`).

     :type callback: callable or None
     :param callback: see :py:attr:`callback`.